Salmon Fishing In Michigan: A Complete Guide

 These methods use an assortment of baits.

-Plunking – Plunkig is another method used for salmon, steelhead and trout for both river and lake fishing.
+Plunking – Plunking is another method used for salmon in rivers and lake.

-Bobber Doggin – Bobber Doggin is a somewhat new and lessor known method that’s becoming more popular.
+Bobber Doggin – Bobber Doggin is a somewhat new.
 It’s similar to float fishing with the difference in the setup and how you let your bobber drift.
-With this method you normally use baits.
-For more on this method check out Bobber Doggin.
+For more on this method, check out Bobber Doggin.

 Learn guide tricks and methods they use to make their spawn bags more effective on my page Spawn Bags: Guide Tips